norcalbiostat/AppliedStatistics_notes/docs/model_building.md

 > Ref: PMA6 CH 9

+Variable selection methods such as the ones described in this section, are most often used when performing an _Exploratory_ analysis, where many independent variables have been measured, but a final model to explain the variability of a dependent variable has not yet been determined.

-We want to choose a set of independent variables that both will yield a good prediction using as few variables as possible.
+When building a model, we want to choose a set of independent variables that both will yield a good prediction using as few variables as possible (_parsimony_).
 We also need to consider controlling for moderators and confounders.
 In many situations where regression is used, the investigator has strong justification for including certain variables in the model.

 * previous studies
 * accepted theory